P0x00/CrystalLoader/README.md

 ---
 ### CrystalLoader.cr
 Basic Shellcode Loader using Crystal as a PoC. <br>
 Bypasses MDE and Elastic EDR at time of writing (14/12/2024).
-Elastic still flags on msfvenom shellcode execution *AFTER* it ran, improvements and variants are WiP.
+Elastic still flags on msfvenom shellcode execution *AFTER* it ran based on current stack, improvements and variants are WiP.

 ### Compiling
 ```